svenfuchs/cl/README.md

 # Cl [![Build Status](https://travis-ci.org/svenfuchs/cl.svg?branch=master)](https://travis-ci.org/svenfuchs/cl)

+OptionParser based CLI support for rapid CLI development in an object-oriented context.

-This library wraps Ruby's `OptionParser` in order to make it easier to use it in an object oriented context.
+This library wraps Ruby's OptionParser in order to make it easier to use it in an object oriented context.

-It uses `OptionParser` for parsing your options, so you get all the goodness that this gem from Ruby's stoneage provides.
+It uses OptionParser for parsing your options under the hood, so you get all the goodness that this library provides.

-But on top of that it also provides a rich DSL for defining, validating, and normalizing options, as well as automatic and gorgeous help output (modeled after Rubygem's `gem --help` output).
+But on top of that it also provides a rich DSL for defining, validating, and normalizing options, as well as automatic and gorgeous help output (modeled after `gem --help`).

 Further documentation is available on [rubydoc.info](https://www.rubydoc.info/github/svenfuchs/cl)